 - Storage: That stroller you’re pushing around is basically a mobile coat rack, shelf, pantry, and diaper bag all in one.

-- Safety and supervision: Keeping Baby in a stroller helps you know exactly where he is at all times, and makes it a little easier to stick together if the two of you are in crowded areas or near roads.
+- Safety and supervision: Keeping Baby in a stroller helps you know exactly where they are at all times, and makes it a little easier to stick together if the two of you are in crowded areas or near roads.

-- Slumber: If Baby gets sleepy while in transit, he can climb in, sit down, and snooze; meanwhile, the two of you keep moving.
+- Slumber: If Baby gets sleepy while in transit, they can climb in, sit down, and snooze; meanwhile, the two of you keep moving.

 - Opportunity: Strollers give parents the chance to go outside, move around, and get some physical activity.
 Without a stroller, the two of you could only go half the distance.